RAK3272-SiP Quick Start Guide

 RAK3272-SiP Breakout Board Configuration for LoRaWAN or LoRa P2P

-To enable the RAK3272-SiP breakout board as a LoRa P2P module or a LoRaWAN end-device, the module must be configured and parameters must be set by sending AT commands.
-You can configure the RAK3272-SiP breakout board in two ways:
+To use the RAK3272-SiP breakout board as a LoRa P2P module or a LoRaWAN end-device, the module must be configured, and the necessary parameters set by sending AT commands.
+You can configure the RAK3272-SiP in the following ways:

-To enable the RAK3272-SiP breakout board as a LoRaWAN end-device, a device must be registered first in the LoRaWAN network server.
-This guide will cover both TTN and Chirpstack LoRaWAN network servers and the associated AT commands for the RAK3272-SiP breakout board.
+To enable the RAK3272-SIP breakout board as a LoRaWAN end-device, a device must be registered first in the LoRaWAN network server.
+This guide will cover both TTN and Chirpstack LoRaWAN network servers and the associate AT commands for the RAK3272-SIP breakout board.

 This section shows how to connect the RAK3272-SiP Breakout Board to the TTN platform.

-In this guide, you need to have a working gateway that is connected to TTN or coverage of the TTN community network.
+For this guide, ensure you have a functioning gateway connected to TTN or are within the coverage area of the TTN community network.

 As shown in Figure 28, The Things Stack (TTN V3) is an open-source LoRaWAN Network Server suitable for global, geo-distributed public and private deployments, as well as for small, local networks.
 The architecture follows the LoRaWAN Network Reference Model for standards compliance and interoperability.
 This project is actively maintained by The Things Industries.